garryod/graph-federation/workflows/compose/README.md

 # Compose Supergraph Schema

 This workflow may be used to test that a new or updated Subgraph Schema is composable with the federated Supergraph described in the `supergraph-config.yaml` of this repository.
+Foo

 ## Usage